Post number 21 for VeganMoFo. I met my goal to have 20 blogs during Vegan MoFo! Now I am exceeding it!

 Post number 12 for VeganMoFo.

-u, we order them.
+John and I seriously heart tempeh reubens.
+Whenever they are on a menu, we order them.
 Once I see it, I cannot really eat anything else and I just want the reuban.
 After going gluten free, I thought I was going to jump for joy and hug the owner when a local vegan friendly restaurant carried gluten free and vegan tempeh ruebans.
 Luckily, I behaved myself.
 I truly enjoy the flavors, especially the sauerkraut!
 Those that know me, know that I am a lover all salty picked foods.

 We usually make tempeh ruebens, but we decided to try it out with tofu this time.
 It just so happens that I had a gluten free vegan ryless rye bread from the Gluten Free Galley and I just had to have a rueban (don't forget that they have a vegan/gluten free box!)!
-The bakery really does a great job of getting that rye flavor while still having a gluten free bread (note that rye is not gl
+The bakery really does a great job of getting that rye flavor while still having a gluten free bread (note that rye is not gluten free).

 This sandwich did not disappoint.
 It was warm, delicious, and rye-like with the caraway seeds in the bread.
 We served it up with purple sweet potato fries, and a salad.
 The meal was so good and I had to walk away after one sandwich because I knew that I would be too full if I ate a second.
 Needless to say, I had delicious leftovers!